jbakeacake/Memeio/README.md

 - [x] Store the actual photos (.png, .jpg, etc.) in a Cloud-Based Storage (e.g. Cloudinary)
 - [x] Store the Urls of each photo on a database
   - [ ] Migrate to MySQL database
-- [ ] UI is optimized for Phone screens
+- [ ] UI is optimized for mobile screens

 ## Bonus Features